Jourdelune/easy-3dgs/README.md

 logging.info(f"Gaussian Splatting results in: {gaussian_splatting_results_dir}")
 ```

-There ares also example scripts in the `examples` directory that demonstrate how to use the library for different tasks, such as dense reconstruction.
+There are also example scripts in the `examples` directory that demonstrate how to use the library for different tasks, such as dense reconstruction.

 ## Project Structure